d2l-ai/d2l-en/chapter_appendix_math/geometry-linear-algebric-ops.md

 ave_1 = np.mean(X_train_1, axis=0)
 ```

-It can be informative to examine these averages in detail, so let us plot what they look like.
+It can be informative to examine these averages in detail, so let's plot what they look like.
 In this case, we see that the average indeed resembles a blurry image of a t-shirt.

 ```{.python .input}
 # Plot average t-shirt